horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 While that group didn't represent the majority of the community, it had support of some major Bitcoin miners, and a number of influential early-adopters, and engineers.

-The Bitcoin Cash fork was not the only fork Bitcoin had, another known fork is the [Litecoin](https://en.wikipedia.org/wiki/Litecoin) cryptocurrency.

-However, the birth of Bitcoin Cash was by far more significant in terms of the impact it had on community.
+Although, the Bitcoin Cash is not the only cryptocurrency that was forked from Bitcoin (there was [Litecoin](https://en.wikipedia.org/wiki/Litecoin) as well), it's the most significant in terms of the impact it had on community.

 In a way, the fork of Bitcoin Cash was a good demonstration of how the ideological conflicts may be resolved for open-source cryptocurrencies which are not owned by any entity.